vuejs/vue-loader/docs/en/README.md

 For a basic example, imagine we have a bunch of CommonJS modules.
 They cannot run directly inside the browser, so we need to "bundle" them into a single file that can be included via a `<script>` tag.
 Webpack can follow the dependencies of the `require()` calls and do that for us.

 But Webpack can do more than that.
-With "loaders", we can teach Webpack to transform all types of files in anyway we want before outputting the final bundle.
+With "loaders", we can teach Webpack to transform all types of files in any way we want before outputting the final bundle.
 Some examples include:

 - Transpile ES2015, CoffeeScript or TypeScript modules into plain ES5 CommonJS modules;
 - Optionally you can pipe the source code through a linter before doing the compilation;